 Marqeta’s competition can be grouped into legacy card issuers such as Global Payments (NYSE: GPN), Fidelity National Information Services (NYSE:FIS), Fiserv (NASDAQ: FISV), and modern card issuing peers like Adyen (ENXTAM: ADYN), Stripe and Galileo who is owned by Sofi (NASDAQ:SOFI).

-As you can see below, Marqeta's revenue growth has been exceptional over the last year, growing from quarterly revenue of $122.2 million, to $186.6 million.
+As you can see below, Marqeta's revenue growth has been incredible over the last two years, growing from quarterly revenue of $84.3 million in Q3 FY2020, to $191.6 million.

 That means that for every $1 in revenue the company had $0.41 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Marqeta's free cash flow came in at $22.5 million in Q2, turning positive year on year.
+Marqeta burned through $4.78 million in Q3,

 We were impressed by the exceptional revenue growth Marqeta delivered this quarter.
-And we were also excited to see that it outperformed analysts' revenue expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-But the market was likely expecting more and the company is down 2.08% on the results and currently trades at $10.81 per share.
+And we were also excited to see that it outperformed Wall St’s revenue expectations.
+Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
+The company is up 5.13% on the results and currently trades at $6.55 per share.

 Is Now The Time?

 When considering Marqeta, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Marqeta is not a bad business.
-We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability.
+Although Marqeta is not a bad business, it probably wouldn't be one of our picks.
+Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

-Marqeta's price to sales ratio based on the next twelve months is 7.2x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+Marqeta's price to sales ratio based on the next twelve months is 3.9x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Marqeta doesn't trade at a completely unreasonable price point.